bijington/blog/_posts/2022-06-01-progress-is-not-merely-a-measure-of-outcomes.md

 - doodling an idea
 - discussing an idea with a friend
 - doing nothing - in fact coming to the decision that nothing needs to be done is still valuable
-- contributing to a list of things that can be considered progress
+- contributing to a list of things that can be considered progress (this blog is open to PRs -> <https://github.com/bijington/blog>)
 - acknowledging the progress that others are making
 - asking for help